7-Day Maui Family Itinerary: The Perfect Week on the Valley Isle

 Before You Go: Essential Planning Tips

-Before we get into the day-by-day breakdown, here are a few things you absolutely need to handle before you board that plane.
+Before we get into the day-by-day, a few things you absolutely need to handle before you board the plane.

 Bring reef-safe sunscreen.
 Hawaii law prohibits sunscreens containing oxybenzone and octinoxate because they damage coral reefs.
-Pack reef-safe mineral sunscreen from home -- it is more expensive on the island and the selection is limited.
-Apply it generously and often.
+Pack reef-safe mineral sunscreen from home - more expensive on island and the selection is limited.
+Apply generously and often.
 The tropical sun here is no joke, even on cloudy days.
+And yes, they actually do enforcement spot-checks at certain beach access points - the fine is real.

 Pack layers for Haleakala.
-The summit sits at over 10,000 feet and temperatures can drop into the 30s or 40s, even when it is 85 degrees at sea level.
-Bring warm jackets, long pants, and blankets if you are doing the sunrise visit.
-I have seen tourists shivering in shorts up there and it is not fun.
+The summit sits at over 10,000 feet and temperatures can drop into the 30s or 40s, even when it's 85 at sea level.
+Bring warm jackets, long pants, and blankets if you're doing the sunrise.
+I've seen tourists shivering in shorts up there and it's not fun.

 Invest in good water shoes.
-Rocky beaches, tide pools, reef walks -- your kids need closed-toe shoes that can handle water and rough terrain.
+Rocky beaches, tide pools, reef walks - your kids need closed-toe shoes that can handle water and rough terrain.
 We swear by KEEN water sandals for kids.
-They have survived three years of Hawaiian adventures and still look decent.
+They've survived years of Hawaiian adventures and still look decent.

 Get a waterproof phone pouch.
 Between snorkeling, waterfalls, and unexpected waves, your phone will thank you.
 A waterproof phone pouch costs a few dollars and can save you from a very expensive mistake.
 I learned this the hard way at Twin Falls.